 For our trousers we use so-called garment dye.
 This means the products are sewed in raw white material and dyed afterwards.
 This means less wastage of dyed remaining material.
 All water used for the garment dye process is collected by the local government and treated.
 Our pants are all marked with a ‘Wash when dirty’ care label.
 Only wash your clothes if really necessary to help save CO2 and water.

 A part of our products are made from organic cotton which has a smaller environmental impact than other conventional materials and we aim to switch to these and even better materials for our future products by moving away from conventional cotton.
-Products from our new collection line are also packed in biodegradable bags and hang tags are made from recycled paper with cord from non-synthetic material.
+Products from our new collection line are also packed in sustainable plastic alternatives and hang tags are made from recycled paper with cord from non-synthetic material.